-Beneficial ( Prior to the of this ( Completion Number of Shares to be Beneficial Ownership After the Completion of this Offering
+Beneficial (Prior to the of this (Completion Number of Shares to be Beneficial Ownership After the Completion of this Offering

 Name and Address of Beneficial Owner Number Percentage Sold in this Offering Number Percentage

-BNPP (1) 115,209,620 82.6% 25,000,000 90,209,620 64.6%
+BNPP (1) 115,209,620 82.6% %

-Directors and Named Executive Officers , ,
+Directors and Named Executive Officers

 Robert S. Harrison (2) 20,565 20,565

 Eric K. Yeaman (3) 27,826 27,826

 Robert T. Fujioka (4) 12,000 12,000

 Albert M. Yamada (5) 38,694 38,694

 Matthew Cox 5,000 5,000

 W. Allen Doane 40,000 40,000

 Thibault Fulconis

 Gérard Gil

 Jean-Milan Givadinovitch

 J. Michael Shepherd

 Allen B. Uyeda 4,000 4,000

 Michel Vial

 Directors and executive officers as a group (16 persons) 181,546 181,546

-Less than 1%
+^{} Less than 1%

-- (1) BNPP, as the ultimate parent of the BNPP selling stockholder, beneficially owns all shares of our common stock owned of record by the BNPP selling stockholder prior to the completion of this offering.
+- BNPP, as the ultimate parent of the BNPP selling stockholder, beneficially owns all shares of our common stock owned of record by the BNPP selling stockholder prior to the completion of this offering.
 BNPP's investment decisions are made by its board of directors.
 BNPP is a public company with shares listed on the Euronext Paris exchange.
-The address of BNPP is 16 Boulevard des Italiens, 75009 Paris (France).
-If the underwriters exercise their option to purchase 3,750,000 additional shares of our common stock from the BNPP selling stockholder in full, BNPP will beneficially own 86,459,620 shares, or approximately 62.0%, of our common stock following the completion of this offering. - (2) Excludes 20,348 shares of common stock underlying performance share units granted in connection with the IPO awards and 24,739 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
-For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan". - (3) Excludes 11,739 shares of common stock underlying performance share units granted in connection with the IPO awards and 24,347 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
-For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan" - (4) Excludes 7,826 shares of common stock underlying performance share units granted in connection with the IPO awards and 9,391 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
-For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan". - (5) Excludes 15,652 shares of common stock underlying performance share units granted in connection with the IPO awards and 11,043 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
-For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan".
+The address of BNPP is 16 Boulevard des Italiens, 75009 Paris (France). - (2) Excludes 19,172 shares of common stock underlying performance share units granted in connection with the IPO awards and 24,739 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
+For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan" - (3) Excludes 11,061 shares of common stock underlying performance share units granted in connection with the IPO awards and 24,347 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
+For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan" - (4) Excludes 7,374 shares of common stock underlying performance share units granted in connection with the IPO awards and 9,391 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
+For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan" - (5) Excludes 14,748 shares of common stock underlying performance share units granted in connection with the IPO awards and 11,043 shares of common stock underlying performance share units that were granted under the LTIP, which are each subject to vesting.
+For a discussion of these awards, see "Executive and Director Compensation IPO and LTIP Awards" and "Executive and Director Compensation Long Term Incentive Plan"